 Semi Downdraft Airflow Design

 Semi-downdraft Spray Booth combines the two airflows described above (crossdraft and downdraft).
 This style of booth is associated with higher quality finish requirements.
 The Semi-downdraft airflow design uses both the principle of a downdraft along with a cross draft design.
 Air is introduced in a ceiling supply plenum typically located at the front of the booth.
 The air then moves down and back towards the rear exhaust plenum which is at the opposite end of the booth and located closer to the floor.
 The air has a “Semi-Downdraft” movement and passes over the part in a downward and then horizontal movement as it approaches the rear exhaust plenum.
 The exhaust chamber is similar to the cross draft type and incorporates the exhaust filters so the air can be filtered from any paint overspray as it passes through the filters.
-The clean air is pulled by the exhaust fan through these filters and exhaust duct system as it is discharged to the atmosphere.
+The clean air is pulled by the exhaust fan through these filters and exhaust duct systems as it is discharged to the atmosphere.

 The air continues down and around the product collecting overspray, moving it away from the product being sprayed down towards the exhaust filters.
 After reaching the exhaust filters, the airflow has successfully suspended overspray keeping the spray painting environment at optimal performance.